Playwright Test Agents: Planner, Generator and Healer Guide

 -

-Playwright test agents are AI driven helpers built into Playwright starting from v1.56.
-They assist with planning test scenarios, generating Playwright test code, and repairing broken tests by interacting with a real browser session.
+Playwright agents are AI-driven components built into Playwright starting from v1.56.
+They assist with planning test scenarios, generating Playwright test code, and repairing broken tests.
+Unlike generic AI code generators that predict what your page might look like, Playwright agents interact with a real browser session and make decisions based on live DOM state.

-There are three agents, each responsible for a different stage of the testing lifecycle:
+There are 3 agents, each responsible for a different stage of the testing lifecycle:

 -

-Planner - explores the application and creates structured test plans
+Planner - Explores the application and creates structured test plans in markdown

 -

-Generator - converts test plans into executable Playwright test files
+Generator - Converts test plans into executable Playwright .spec.ts files

 -